hamcrest/JavaHamcrest/README.md

 Extensions
 ----------

-For Hamcrest extension projects see [hamcrest extensions][this list].
+For Hamcrest extension projects see the [hamcrest extensions page][].

 Dependencies
 ------------